 Expert Advice & Guidance for Safe Working at Height

-With over 100 years combined experience within the industry, IAS Dundee has become a leading Access and Scaffolding Specialist, with the knowledge and expertise to advise on best practice for working safely at height in accordance with the relevant codes of practice for the industry TG20 and SG4.10.
+With over 100 years combined experience within the industry, IAS Dundee has become a leading Access and Scaffolding Specialist, with the knowledge and expertise to advise on best practice for working safely at height in accordance with the relevant codes of practice for the industry TG20 and SG4.15.

-Health and safety are at the centre of IAS Dundee Ltd’s ethos.
+Health and safety is at the centre of IAS Dundee Ltd’s ethos.
 Our management team reviewed the Health, Safety and Environmental legislation when considering their responsibilities for setting up our Health and Safety Policy objectives to ensure that we create the safest working environment for all.

 What are the Working at Height Regulations?